Skip to content

 When an answer flags… It means…

 “These periods aren’t equally complete” One period may be a partial month or a short window, so part of the movement could be missing data rather than a real change.
+The row counts it quotes are for the whole result — on a table that recombines several allocation branches, they cover every branch together.

 “The pieces don’t fully reconcile” The detailed breakdown doesn’t perfectly sum to the headline number — treat the split as indicative, not exact.